 Detailed passport information is required – names, nationality, birth dates, expiry dates, etc. – and we would request that you please scan your passport (relevant pages) and send per email to your Guide/operator this is so that we can provide an invitation letter to Chad to help obtain your visa.
 Note that visitors to Chad must have a passport that is valid for at least six months with at least two consecutive/side by side blank pages on entry for stamps.
 Should there be insufficient blank pages in your passport then entry into or exit from a country could be denied.

 A visa is required for most travellers to Chad.
-This has to be obtained prior to arrival from your closest Chadian Embassy.
+This must be obtained prior to arrival from your closest Chadian Embassy.
 Visa applications, costs and relevant documentation are the responsibility of the traveller.
 An invitation letter will be provided by Zakouma National Park once your booking is confirmed and we have received the passport information of each traveller.
 Kindly ensure that you have all necessary visas prior to departure from your home country.
-Camp Nomade and its staff, Private Guides and operators cannot be held liable should entry be denied.

 On arrival in Chad it is required for each individual to report to a police station to register their arrival in the country.
 We have organised with the authorities that an African Parks representative can do this in your place.
 This will require the attached “Police Registration” form to be filled in by hand and brought with you to Chad.
 On arrival in N’Djamena an African Parks representative will meet you at the airport and collect your completed form along with your passport and 2 passport photos.
 Your passport will be returned to you when you arrive back in N’Djamena.